MOC and Exam Preparation Resources

 The GI SAM® series is an interactive, intuitive product that will assess your current knowledge of specific gastroenterology and hepatology-related topics.
-All modules will include 25 questions with instant feedback on your answer choice as well as additional references for further study.
+All modules will include at least 25 questions with instant feedback on your answer choice as well as additional references for further study.

 - Earn 10 points towards ABIM MOC

 - Claim up to 10 AMA PRA Category 1 Credits™